Unused lots in Burlington, Graham, Mebane, Elon, or Haw River. Often inherited, overgrown, tax-behind, or simply no longer useful to the owner.

 How we buy land in Alamance County

-Five steps from first contact to cash in your account.
+Five steps from your first call to cash in your account, anywhere in Alamance.
 No surprises, no stacked contingencies, no games.

 Types of Alamance County land we buy

-Buildable residential lots in subdivisions and infill areas.
+Residential lots in subdivisions, older neighborhoods, and infill areas.
 Any size, any condition.

 Active and retired farmland.
 Row crop, tobacco legacy, or pasture — all considered.

-Timber tracts of any size.
-We buy as-is, timber included.
-No harvest required.
+Wooded tracts of any size.
+We buy as-is, trees included.
+No clearing required.

 What NC landowners say after closing

-We've bought 200+ properties across North Carolina since 2021.
-These are real Piedmont Triad sellers who closed with us.
+We've bought 250+ properties across North Carolina since 2021.
+These are real Piedmont landowners who closed with us.

 Questions Alamance County Land Sellers Actually Ask